 How soon is too soon to pack for your trip?
 Do you pack months in advance or the day before your trip?
 Read these tips to find out why you should start preparing for your travels as soon as you book your trip!

-How Far in Advance Should I Pack for A Trip
+When to Pack for A Trip

 It’s never too soon to start planning for a trip but the amount of time you spend packing can vary.
 Many people will wait until the last minute to pack their belongings in their suitcase but others might have their items stored away for months.
 So what’s normal?